cppcms::base_view & cppcms::base_content

 This is the class that every view generated from the template system is derived from.

-Every derived class defines the important public member --- content
+Every derived class defines the important public member --- content --- the reference to the user defined content class.

 It also creates member functions for each implemented template.
 For example: